ryanwentzel/ryanlwentzel.com/_prayers/pastoral-prayer-apr-19-2020.md

 You’ve promised to grant our requests
 when we ask in Jesus’ name.
-Fulfill now the desires of our heart,
+Fulfill now the desires of our hearts,
 for we pray through Jesus Christ, our Lord,
 who with you and the Holy Spirit
 is eternally praised.
 Amen.